voxcraft/voxcraft.github.io/design.md

 Please [publish](/research) your method, contact
 [Sam](/team#sam),
-and we will link your code here.
+and we will link your code and paper here.
 <br>